takezoe/parallelizer/README.md

 ## Usage

-For example, each element of source can be proceeded in parallel as the following example.
+For example, each element of the source collection can be proceeded in parallel as the following example.

 ```scala
 import com.github.takezoe.parallelizer.Parallel